CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 The first part of this walkthrough provides steps for using CollectionBuilder-Sheet's built-in development mode to prototype, test, and share a draft of your digital collection site.

-For this section of the walkthrough, you will use demo metadata from the University of Idaho's [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/){:target="_blank" rel="noopener"} and the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/){:target="_blank" rel="noopener"}.
+For this section of the walkthrough, you will use demo metadata from the University of Idaho's [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/) and the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/).

 **Done prototyping already?** If you are ready to publish an ongoing collaborative site and/or a permanent collection site using CollectionBuilder-Sheets, please jump to [Part 2](#sheets-walkthrough-part-2) of this walkthrough.